Michael Rulli: Ohio Senate (2019–2024)

+Rulli's support for the bill aligned with a broader movement among Ohio Republicans to impose stricter abortion regulations.
+SB 23 became one of the most restrictive abortion laws in the country and faced swift legal challenges.
+A temporary court order blocked the law's enforcement in September 2022, restoring abortion access in the state up to 22 weeks while the legislation underwent further judicial review.

 During the COVID-19 pandemic, Rulli championed legislation to prevent municipalities from banning the use of plastic grocery bags.
 The House version of Rulli's legislation, HB 242 was signed into law by Governor Mike DeWine in October 2020.

+Rulli was a co-sponsor of the Ohio Fairness Act, legislation that would expand state civil rights protections to prohibit discrimination on the basis of sexual orientation and gender identity.
 In January 2024, Rulli voted to override Governor DeWine's veto of HB 68, a bill banning gender-affirming care for minors and prohibiting transgender athletes from participating in girls' and women's sports.

-U.S. House of Representatives
+U.S. House of Representatives (2024–present)

-Rulli became the Republican nominee on March 19, 2024 for the 2024 special election for Ohio's 6th congressional district, and defeated Democrat Michael Kripchak on June 11.
-On June 12 Rulli announced his resignation from the Ohio Senate.
+Rulli became the Republican nominee on March 19, 2024, for the 2024 special election for Ohio's 6th congressional district, and defeated Democrat Michael Kripchak on June 11.
+On June 12, Rulli announced his resignation from the Ohio Senate.

 Rulli was sworn in to the 118th U.S. Congress on June 25, 2024.
 Then-state representative Al Cutrona was sworn in to Rulli's former Senate seat on June 26.

-On November 5, 2024, Rulli won re-election with about 66% of the vote, running again against Michael Kripchak.
+On November 5, 2024, Rulli won re-election to a full term with about 66% of the vote, again defeating Kripchak.

-Rulli currently serves as the Co-Chair of the bicameral and bipartisan Italian American Congressional Delegation (IACD).
+Rulli currently serves as the co-chair of the bicameral and bipartisan Italian American Congressional Delegation (IACD).

+In January 2025, Rulli hired Mike Peppel as his communications director in his congressional office.
+Peppel had previously settled civil litigation with the Ohio Attorney General's office over his role in an alleged fraudulent charity scheme that solicited donations purportedly to help residents of East Palestine after the 2023 train derailment.

-In July 2025, Rulli introduced a resolution to designate July 13 as “Faith and Defiance Day,” intended to honor President Trump’s response to the 2024 assassination attempt, which Rulli described as a display of “unshakable courage,” and to condemn political violence.
+In July 2025, Rulli introduced a resolution to designate July 13 as "Faith and Defiance Day," intended to honor President Trump's response to the 2024 assassination attempt, which Rulli described as a display of "unshakable courage," and to condemn political violence.

+In November 2025, Rulli was one of only two Republicans who did not vote on the Epstein Files Transparency Act.

+In August 2026, NOTUS reported that Rulli had failed to timely disclose 22 stock transactions made between late 2024 and 2026, in violation of the STOCK Act.